 HP342 Kinesiology (2)

 A scientific study of human movement, emphasizing the structure and mechanical function of the skeletal and muscular systems as they relate to movement skills.

-Prerequisite: SC 334.
-(Fall, odd year)
+Prerequisite: SC3841 and SC3842.
+(Fall)

 HP352 Organization and Administration in Physical Education and Fitness (2)